allegro/blog/_posts/2024-06-18-the-noisy-hit-compiler.md

 and to serve requests we need to obtain data from a few services and databases - meaning - it's not that simple.
-The service itself is written mostly in Kotlin, it's well tested -> although we would love to see our tests just a bit faster, but one thing you can say about the service, and I hope my team will agree, it's and entertaining service, and you can learn a lot in terms of microservices in real life.
+The service itself is written mostly in Kotlin, it's well tested -> although we would love to see our tests just a bit faster, but one thing you can say about the service, and I hope my team will agree, it's an entertaining service, and you can learn a lot in terms of microservices in real life.

 But -> lets go to business, we started to notice some worrying behaviour, our favourite app started to face problems.